|

 Exhaust discoloration

 Customers frequently point to their discolored exhaust primary (“header”) pipes and mumble something about ignition timing or carburetor problems.
-While it is possible those things can result in discoloration, the original equipment exhausts on most vintage Honda streetbikes are double-wall--it’s pretty hard to heat-damage the chrome on them.
+While it is possible those things can result in discoloration, the original equipment exhausts on most vintage Honda streetbikes are double-wall--it’s pretty hard to heat-damage the chrome on them, and fuel and ignition systems would have to be really disfunctional for it to happen.
 But there is one sure way, and it is the most common one, and that is by an uncontrolled idle rpm.
 Whether during engine warmup or at any other time, if the idle rpm is allowed to creep over 2500 you can expect the exhaust primary pipes to overheat and discolor.
-This is in fact documented--warned against—in many official Honda owner’s manuals.
+This is in fact documented--warned against--in many official Honda owner’s manuals.

 Carburetor fuel level